tonghuikang/codecomp/README.md

 Official essay on Python graphs - https://www.python.org/doc/essays/graphs/

 (Why didn't Python already have standard Graph object that implement common algorithms?
 Trying to make one here).

+A tree is a directed graph with all (except the root node) with an indegree.

+A **trie** is a tree-like data structure whose nodes store the letters of an alphabet.